 Get it on Amazon: Click here

-I used this camera for a few months when a friend briefly lent it to me (it’s actually the one I’m holding in the photo on my About page).
+I used this camera for a few months when a friend briefly lent it to me.
 I used it with a 70-300mm lens and was happy with its performance.
 Like most DSLRs, it has a decent-sized sensor and quite a high ISO sensitivity (ISO 12800).
 It shoots in both JPEG and RAW, as you would expect, and it overall a decent camera.

 You can buy the camera body alone (if you already have some lenses) or with an accompanying lens: Click here

 This is the lens I used with the Canon camera above.
 70-300mm is a good standard range for shooting large mammals on safari and medium to large birds, but for smaller birds it is not the best as you have to get quite close to get a decent shot.
 It’s also not the best for landscape or wide-angle shots and you need to change to a smaller lens for those.
 Regardless of this, I really enjoyed shooting with this lens for the few months that I did.
 I think it’s a good one to begin with if you’re just starting out in bird/wildlife photography and are a little tight on cash.

 You can get it with or without a polarizer: Click here